My Feature Writing Template: Given/When/Then

 And I click "Pay Now"

-We’re already a little bit clearer!
+We’re already quite a bit clearer!

 We need to break our story into three.